 English Version | النسخة العربية

-Israel is Not the Church
+Israel is Not the Church and the Church is Not Israel

 إسرائيل ليست الكنيسة والكنيسة ليست إسرائيل — Christian Faith Essentials

-Dr. Joseph Salloum3,783 words
+Dr. Joseph Salloum11,573 words

-Israel is a real nation — a real people of flesh and blood that began with Abraham and Isaac and Jacob and the twelve tribes.
-God chose Abraham from among all the nations and gave him great promises — not because Abraham was better than others, but because God in His absolute sovereignty chose him according to His own will.
-These promises are called the Abrahamic Covenant — and the most important element of it is two great promises.
+Israel is a real nation — a real people of flesh and blood that began with Abraham, Isaac, Jacob, and the twelve tribes.
+God chose Abraham from among all nations and gave him great promises — not because Abraham was better than others, but because God in His absolute sovereignty chose him according to His will.
+These promises are called "the Abrahamic Covenant" — and the most important of its contents are two great promises.
+The first promise — a great nation: God promised to make the descendants of Abraham a great and numberless nation — and this was fulfilled in history.
+The second promise — a blessing to all nations: from the descendants of Abraham would come One who would bless all the nations of the earth without exception — and this was fulfilled in the Lord Jesus Christ, who came from the lineage of Abraham and died for every person of every nation, language, and race:

 "For the gifts and calling of God are without repentance." — Romans 11:29